 Children have no problem with breaking through their comfort zones like daredevils while they play.
 There’s so much to be said for seeing what comes out of having fun without fear of what people will think about you, whether or not you end up flat on your ass.
 I played with magic as a kid – total immersion – with no view of being a magician.
 And there were lots of times that I was very (ehm, very) bad… but I didn’t care.
 It was play and nothing was at stake.

 After the Christmas binge, my gym is full of new faces the first week of every year.
 By February, most are ghosts of fitness past.
 Ask yourself what it would take to keep it a steady ascent rather than a nosedive into crash and burn.
 Will a regular reminder in your diary help?
 Can a buddy or partner share the job of taskmaster?
 I’ve done this with a few magician buddies in the past.
 How can you look after yourself while feeling the fear?
 Last year I wanted to create a totally fresh routine that would work well for my magic bookings so I broke down the massive project into all the various steps so I could make sure I was staying on the path.
 Then I committed publicly to the debut of the new material so I couldn’t chicken out.

-Surround yourself with people who inspire you, who make you want to reach further and ask better questions (to know more about this, you’ll like this post).
+Inspiring people are the ones who make you want to reach further and ask better questions (to know more about this, you’ll like this post).
 For me it’s not just other magicians, it’s anyone who inspires me to up the ante.
 These are people who will make you want to escape your comfort zone.

 “And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”